 Each of our named executive officers is or was eligible to receive certain severance payments and benefits in connection with termination of employment under various circumstances.
-The potential severance benefits payable to our named executive officers in the event of termination of employment on December 31, 2015, pursuant to their employment agreements with us, are described below.
+The potential severance benefits payable to our named executive officers in the event of termination of employment on December 31, 2016, pursuant to their employment and retention agreements with us, and the Officer Severance Policy, are described below.
+For Mr. McMullen, the Severance Payments Table below shows the actual amounts to which he was entitled as a result of his termination of employment effective June 30, 2016.